- Check Available Components

 gu -L install -D

 Components can be downloaded manually in advance to a local file folder, or to a folder shared on the local network.
-GraalVM Updater can then use that folder instead of the catalog:
+GraalVM Updater can then use that folder instead of the catalog.
+Specify the directory to use for the components collection:

 gu install -C /path/to/downloads/directory ComponentId